dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

 :::image type="content" source="blazorwebview-images/blazorwebapp-template.png" alt-text=".NET MAUI Blazor app project template screenshot.":::

 This project template creates a multi-targeted .NET MAUI Blazor app that can be deployed to Android, iOS, Mac Catalyst, and Windows.
-The `BlazorWebControl` is defined in *MainPage.xaml* in the created project, and points to the root of the Blazor app:
+The `BlazorWebView` is defined in *MainPage.xaml* in the created project, and points to the root of the Blazor app:

 ```xaml
 <ContentPage xmlns=http://schemas.microsoft.com/dotnet/2021/maui